Guanajuato (city): Independence

 After Independence, the province of Guanajuato was made a state, and the city was made its capital in 1824.
 However, fighting in the state and the rest of the country continued as Liberals, who wanted a Federalist government, fought with Conservatives, who wanted a centralized government under a monarch or dictator.
 Power in the city and state changed hands between the two factions during much of the 19th century, taking its toll on mining.
 The city was the provisional capital of the country in 1858 as Liberal president Benito Juárez fought Conservative rebels.
 In 1863, the French took the city during the French Intervention in Mexico, receiving a visit from the installed Emperor Maximiliano I and his wife, Carlota.
 French occupation ended in early 1867.
 The Mexican General Florencio Antillón captured it on January 26, 1868, from the Conservatives.

 Mining reactivated around the 1870s due to foreign investments encouraged by the Porfirio Díaz government.
 During the late 19th and early 20th centuries this renewed economic activity spurred new era Mexican projects such as the Juárez Theater, the Esperanza Dam, the Monumento a la Paz, the Hidalgo Monument and the State Government Palace.

 Flooding had been a serious problem through most of the city's history, due to the area's steep compact hillsides.
 In 1760 and 1780 two major floods nearly wiped it out.
 This spurred construction of large ditches and tunnels to contain and divert overflows during the rainy season.
 These eventually crisscrossed a large part of the city.
 Dam construction in the 1960s brought the flooding under control, and many of the ditches and tunnels were converted into underground roadways.

 The first Festival Internacional Cervantino was held in 1972.
 The historic city center was declared a World Heritage Site in 1988.

+Geography

 Climate

 Two climates predominate.
 One is fairly hot and dominates in the south and southeast portions of the municipality.
 The other is temperate and dominates the rest of the territory, including the city.
 In the warmer areas, temperatures can reach as high as 36 C in the summer and in the coldest area can get as low as 3 C in the winter.
 Average temperature overall is 18.5 C with an average annual precipitation of between 600 and 840 mm.
 Most of the rain falls during the monsoon season between June and September.